nest/nest-simulator/doc/tutorials/pynest_tutorial/part_3_connecting_networks_with_synapses.rst

 -------------------------------

-The synapse parameters are specified in the synapse dictionary which is passed to the ``Connect``-function.
+The synapse parameters are specified in the synapse dictionary which is passed to the :py:func:`.Connect`-function.
 If the parameter is set to a scalar all connections will be drawn using the same parameter.
 Parameters can be randomly distributed by assigning a dictionary to the parameter.
 The dictionary has to contain the key ``distribution`` setting the target